-Note : Before Reset Safari, please check for any new available macOS updated.
+Note: Before Reset Safari, please check for any newly available macOS updated.

 - To check the macOS is running to the latest version on not.

-- You need to click in apple icon from top left corner and the click on App Store.
+- You need to click in the apple icon from the top left corner and then click on the App Store.

 - After that, click on updates to check for any new updates available for your macOS.

 Step 1: Close all Open Applications to Reset Safari